Conservation area (United Kingdom): Current legal basis

-Types of conservation area
+Types

 Conservation areas can be found across a wide a range of urban and rural UK locations.
 For example, in the historic centres of town and cities such as Alexandra Palace and Park; model housing estates; historic mining, fishing and transport areas e.g. Crosby Garrett; and rural villages such as Osmotherley.

 It is the role of the listed building process to protect individual buildings, and it is common for many listed buildings to also be located within designated conservation areas where those individual buildings make a contribution to the special architectural or historic character of the area.

 Current Government planning policy on conservation areas is laid down (for England) mainly in section 12 'Conserving and enhancing the historic environment' of the National Planning Policy Framework (NPPF) and (for Wales) in Welsh Office Circular 61/96 – Planning and the Historic Environment: Historic Buildings and Conservation Areas.

 There are additional planning controls over certain works carried out within the conservation area.
 For example, demolition within conservation areas requires consent.
 The designation does not preclude development from taking place, but does require that developments preserve or enhance the historic character of the area, for example by ensuring that newly constructed buildings are of a high quality design.
 Conservation area status also removes some permitted development rights that apply in undesignated areas.

-In England, conservation area consent was abolished by the ERR Act (1) and replaced with a requirement for planning permission for demolition of a building in a conservation area (1).
+In England, conservation area consent was abolished by the Enterprise and Regulatory Reform Act 2013 and replaced with a requirement for planning permission for demolition of a building in a conservation area.
 In Wales, the requirement for conservation area consent remains.
 The circumstances in which such planning permission is required and the consequences of failing to apply for it when it is needed are the same as applied to conservation area consent.

-Designation of conservation areas
+Designation

 Local authorities are chiefly responsible for designating conservation areas.
 They can designate any area of 'special architectural or historic interest' whose character or appearance is worth protecting or enhancing.
 Local and regional criteria are used, rather than any national standard.
 In exceptional circumstances, Historic England can designate conservation areas in London, but it has to consult the relevant Borough Council and obtain the consent of the Secretary of State for Culture Media and Sport.
 The Secretary of State can also designate in exceptional circumstances – usually where the area is of more than local interest.

 Local authorities have additional powers under planning legislation to control changes to buildings in a conservation area that might usually be allowed without planning permission in other locations, for example changing the appearance of windows, adding external cladding or putting up satellite dishes.